 Not only do we do refinishes in Neenah but all of the Fox Valley.
 Today we are going to show you 3 hardwood floor refinishers in Neenah.
 These floors were all black walnut, which is one of my favorite wood species, as it has such a unique and beautiful grain pattern.
 These three refinishes where all unique, not only in color, but also included the layout, pattern of the wood and how it was laid out.

 This walnut floor was previously coated with a film finish, and while it looked good to most people, we knew that we could make this black walnut floor stand out.
 The current finish on the floor was hiding its beauty instead of putting it on display.
 We knew that this floor was in need of Rubio Monocoat to display its full potential, so we started prepping the floor to be refinished.
 As we started sanding the floor to remove the old finish, we noticed that the floor had suffered from cupping due to the higher humidity in the house.
 This particular house was a lakefront property, which added to the challenge of maintaining proper humidity to keep the floor in its best shape, but we will cover this in another article.
 With a little bit of extra work, we were able to get the floor smooth and flat.
 We then recoated the floor with Rubio Monocoat and revealed the amazing floor that we knew was there all along.
+To get this unique color the walnut needed a white coat of rubio monocot oil.
+After that we applied a second coat of brown to achieve this color.

 This project was a really fun one to work on.
 We got to see how the space was transformed from multiple rooms into one beautiful open space.
 After the remodeler had removed all the walls in the kitchen, re-drywalled, and painted the space, it was time for us to install the walnut flooring.
 To read more about the process of this cool project read more here .
 Once we had finished installing the floor the remodelers came back and finished installing all the cabinets and other things.
 When we refinish a floor in a home remodel, we like the hardwood floor refinishing part to be one of the last things to be completed.
 The reason for this, is that while other people are working in your home, such as contractors, painters etc, there is a good chance that your floors could get scratched or dented in the process.
 If we refinish the floors last, we are able to take out any minor imperfections that may have been caused by the others working on your remodel project.
 With this particular project, we refinished the floor, and then applied a warm brown Rubio Monocoat color to the floor.
 The final product was a warm inviting color that enriched the grain tone and overall look of the floor. having to work in your house and on your floors there’s chances of things happening to the floor.